Skip to main content

 Friday Saturday Sunday — Photo by D.Knoll for Visit Philadelphia

-Philadelphia has long been one of the best restaurant cities in the world — and as of November 2025, we’ve got the international acclaim to prove it.
+Philadelphia has long been one of the best restaurant cities in the world, and we’ve got the international acclaim to prove it.

 Three restaurants gained Philly its first-ever stars, plus 10 restaurants have received a Bib Gourmand for great food at a great value, 20 restaurants have earned the Recommended honor (with cuisine spanning elevated French to classic cheesesteaks) and one restaurant has received the rare Green Star for sustainability.